sanjanashangle/CS4348Project3/devlog.md

 ## December 3 3:27PM

 ### Thoughts so far:
 - Almost there!
-Haven't had any 'new' thoughts since my last session.
+I am having some trouble converting the binary file now actally...currently working to fix this.

 ### Plan for the session:
 - Continue working on the extract command and resolving the errors I face when running this command